 Customer analysis is a crucial thing to do for any business specially if you have a large number of customers.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this particular tutorial, I work through how we can create some compelling customer analysis overtime.